 The few times I have (unwittingly at first) fallen into any patterns of monogamy have been few and, ultimately, disastrous.
-I’ve never had a steady exclusive, monotheistic girlfriend, due first to circumstance and unrequited love and, later, to acceptance and a general love of the situation.
+I never had a steady exclusive, monotheistic girlfriend until I met my current partner.
+This was first due to circumstance and unrequited love and, later, to acceptance and a general love of the situation.
 I have, however, fostered many long lasting relationships that continue to grow to this day.
 Whether I happen to fuck these people or not, well that's between them and I, but I'll happily talk about it if asked.

-After going thru a particularly bad experience, I'm now living (and living with ...) a marvellous and exciting time in my life.
+I'm now living a marvellous and exciting time in my life with my partner.
 I absolutely CRINGE at certain recurring words and clichés. that you'll seem me artfully skirting (ie: primary pardner/ polyamory.. yadda, yadda, yadda).
-We recently mErried (my favoured word) and we are incredibly happy in our intimacy.
+We are married (my favoured word) and we are incredibly happy in our intimacy.
 And yes, she's in this site, but then again, so are you.

 I’ve never, EVER, lied to a woman about my non-exclusivity.
 This, of course, has caused me to lose a few relationships that “could have been”, but, then again it’s a kind of litmus test… If you don't agree with my criteria in sex, fine, we can be great friends, and exchange opinions, but we’re probably not going to agree that our "own way" is the best for the other.